Shaheenzr/DataAnalytics_Project/README.md

 # Python_Project
-Programs which i practiced while taking the course in University
+Projects in which I worked with my fellow classmates as a team in University